The Value of well-defined NCR and CAR

 4. Equipment found (and used) out of calibration (deviations from procedure)

-5. Work performed by employee with expired training (dev.
-From Procedures)
+5. Work performed by employee with expired training (deviation from Procedures)

 Step 2: Define the methods of correction